brberis/cbr-weather-api/README.md

 ## Description

-This project was developed using the API from [OpenWeather](https://openweathermap.org), all data is fetched though fetch API and JavaScript.
+This project was developed using the API from [OpenWeather](https://openweathermap.org), all data is fetched though JavaScript fetch API.
 The UX/UI is resembling the given mock-up.
 <br/>

 ## Getting Started